ProvableHQ/leo/grammar/README.md

-A Leo file is a finite sequence of Unicode characters, represented as Unicode code points, which are numbers in the range form 0 to 10FFFFh.
+A Leo file is a finite sequence of Unicode characters, represented as Unicode code points, which are numbers in the range from 0 to 10FFFFh.
-These are captured by the ABNF rule 'character' below.
+These are captured by the ABNF rule `character` below.

 The lexical grammar defines how, at least conceptually, the sequence of characters is turned into